djsoftware1/djutils-workspace/README.md

 ---

 ### 📋 clipx
-Clipboard utility for scripting and automation.
+Cross-platform clipboard utility for scripting and automation. `clipx` to copy, `clipx -p` to paste.

 ---